wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 Once this code is run, we believe that all CPAN modules can install on Perl 7 without issue.
 This is not necessarily how the migration from 7 to 8 will go.
 But it provides a quick win and overcomes the major blocker to making it to Perl 7.

+# Dual Life modules

+One of the goals of 7.0 will be to eat our own dog food.
+As much code as possible will be brought up to 7.0 standards to set an example of how code should be used.
+This also provides a platform to prove that the standards work without issue.

+Some dual life modules may present a challenge using 7.0.
+In some cases, it may be necessary to turn off some features temporarily until a better fix can be found.
+As an example, prototypes are only compatible with subroutine signatures as of Perl 5.20.0 So Test::Simple would either have to stop using prototypes or have `use if $] < 5.20 no feature 'signatures';` in its code.

+As part of the research for this project we have reached out to some authors and found some of the CPAN maintained dual life modules to be unmaintained.
+On a case by case basis, it may be wise to move the modules from cpan/ to dist/ in order to provide better maintenance.

 # FAQ

 Q: Why not `use v7` and then default all other code to Perl 7.